 Your Insurance: Blue Cross Blue Shield Plans (except Anthem)

-There are 32 separate state-based Blue Cross Blue Shield (BCBS) plans in the United States.
-As each is independently managed, there is no single BCBS policy or approach to lipedema surgery coverage.
+There are 32 separate state-based Blue Cross Blue Shield (BCBS) insurance companies in the United States.
+Although they are members of a single association, each company is independently managed and has their own policies.
+As a result, there is no single BCBS policy or approach to lipedema surgery coverage.
 Some plans cover with a policy.
-Others cover only in certain situations, and others will not cover without an external appeal.
+Some cover only in certain situations, and some will not cover without an external appeal.

-The Coverlipedema.com process walks you through all the documentation you need to gather, and we carefully review it to ensure there is nothing missing or that will cause scrutiny.
-We then add additional support to your package so the BCBS plan reviewer understands that you meet the diagnosis and other coverage requirements.
-Coverlipedema.com has good relationships with many BCBS plans, and although they drag their feet like other insurers on lipedema, we can resolve issues quickly.
-However, there have been issues with their prior authorization process, which we can address and often bypass when there are issues with processing coverage and out-of-network requests.
+The Coverlipedema.com process walks members through all the documentation you need to gather, and we carefully review it to ensure nothing is missing or will cause scrutiny.
+We then add additional support to your package ensuring that the BCBS plan reviewer understands that you meet the diagnosis and other coverage requirements.
+This effort is necessary.
+Even years later, many BCBS plans have not trained their staff on lipedema, and some medical directors still believe that liposuction is a cosmetic treatment for the disease of lipedema.

-On a policy level, Coverlipedema.com is reaching out to the BCBS National Association and is advocating for a consistent coverage policy for all its members.
+On a policy level, Coverlipedema.com is advocating to the BCBS companies individually and to the BCBS National Association for a consistent coverage policy for all its members that fully respects the right to have safe, effective, and fully covered lipedema surgery.

 Your Next Step